llanos1205/SOFT806/README.md

 dotnet ef database update --project SOFT806.Infrastructure --startup-project SOFT806.WebApp
 ```

-Alternatively you can run the base_migration.sql file in the root of the project to create the database and the tables using your database explorer of choice
+Alternatively you can run the base_migration.sql file in the SQLScripts folder in root of the project to create the database and the tables using your database explorer of choice
-but youll need to create the database manually before running the script
+but you'll need to create the database manually before running the script

 ```
-base_migration.sql
+SQLScripts/base_migration.sql
+SQLScripts/seed_migration.sql
 ```

-6. Run the project, this will seed the database with some data (admin user, products,categories, etc)
+6. Run the project
-but you will need the environment variable `SEEDING` set to `true`
 ```
 dotnet run --project SOFT806.WebApp